News & Resources

 6 mins

 That’s where a good mortgage broker can help.
-Especially when you’re a first-time homebuyer, going to your bank for financing may seem like the obvious choice.
-But working with a mortgage broker has advantages.
-Among them:
+If you’re a first-time homebuyer, going to your bank for mortgage financing may seem like the obvious choice.
+But working with a mortgage broker has its own advantages.

-A mortgage broker’s job is to look at your finances to determine the mortgage product that nets you the lowest overall borrowing cost.
+A mortgage broker’s job is to look at your finances to determine the mortgage product that gets you the lowest overall borrowing cost.

 They do that by comparing mortgages on your behalf, negotiating rates and terms when necessary.
 Once a suitable product is selected, they then help gather all the paperwork and submit it to the lender for approval.

-Your mortgage broker needs access to your financial information.
-That helps them better understand your financial situation and match you with appropriate lenders.
+Here’s a quick rundown of what the process of working with a mortgage broker entails.
+First, your mortgage broker needs access to your financial information to better understand your financial situation and match you with appropriate lenders.

 When qualifying for a mortgage, your broker may request: